b3-exmo/b3-exmo.github.io/docs/Culture/Name Mormon.md

 Now imagine that same God just getting *so upset and angry* because you called yourself a Mormon.

 How petty would He have to be?
-Doesn't He have bigger things to worry about?
+Doesn't God have other, bigger things to worry about?

 &nbsp;